slint-ui/slint/docs/language/src/concepts/translations.md

 ### Select and Load Translations with C++

-TODO: Adjust this to whatever we determine as the final mechanism of accessing gettext.
+You need to enable the feature by passing `-DSLINT_FEATURE_GETTEXT=1` when compiling Slint.

 In C++ application using cmake, the `domain_name` is the CMake target name.